Jake Dennis

+After a period in sports car racing, Dennis joined BMW i Andretti Motorsport to make his Formula E debut in 2020–21 and finished third.
+After Andretti became a Porsche customer, Dennis won the world championship in 2022–23, and was runner-up to Pascal Wehrlein in 2025–26.

 Early career

 Karting

 Dennis began his racing career in karting at the age of eight with Andy Cox Racing.
-In 2005 he clinched South West Cadet championship title.
+In 2005, he clinched South West Cadet championship title.
 Following year he finished third in the Shenington Club Championship.
-In 2008 he received Racing Steps Foundation backing and graduated to KF3 category. in his first year he became British champion in KF3.
-By 2010 he claimed MSA Super 1 British Junior Championship and the CIK-FIA U18 World Championship.
+In 2008, he received Racing Steps Foundation backing and graduated to KF3 category.
+In his first year, he became British champion in KF3.
+By 2010, he claimed MSA Super 1 British Junior Championship and the CIK-FIA U18 World Championship.

 InterSteps & Formula Renault

-In 2011 Dennis made his début in single-seaters taking part in the new-for-2011 InterSteps championship for Fortec Motorsport, dominated in the championship and won the title with eight wins.
+In 2011, Dennis made his début in single-seaters taking part in the new-for-2011 InterSteps championship for Fortec Motorsport, dominated in the championship and won the title with eight wins.
 Also he raced for Fortec in off-season Formula Renault UK Finals Series, finishing 19th in the standings with just three point-scoring finishes.

 Dennis continued his collaboration with Fortec for Formula Renault 2.0 NEC (initially in British Formula Renault Championship but the championship was closed due to lack of entries) and Eurocup Formula Renault 2.0.

-Dennis was nominated for the McLaren Autosport BRDC Award due to his performances in the Formula Renault 2.0 NEC series, Jake then went on to win the prestigious award, and became the youngest ever participant at only 17 years of age.
+Dennis was nominated for the McLaren Autosport BRDC Award due to his performances in the Formula Renault 2.0 NEC series, Jake then went on to win the prestigious award, and became the youngest ever participant at only seventeen years of age.